 - Bon Prix – We bought the most perfect clearance curtains on this site!
 Despite the low prices, they tend to have decent quality.
 Shipping is fairly inexpensive, and delivery is fast.

-- eBay Kleinanzeigen – Is this Craigslist or eBay?!
-It doesn’t have user fees or seller fees, and sellers straight up list their things for sell.
-You contact them by phone or online, they send their address, and you go pick up your new couch.
+- eBay Kleinanzeigen – It walks like eBay but talks like Craigslist!
+The site doesn’t have user fees or seller fees, and sellers straight up list their things for sell.
+You contact them by phone or online, they send their address, and you go pick up your new couch or bedroom set.
 Prices tend to be low, and you can find just about anything for sale.

 - Curbside – It’s common in Germany for people to leave furniture and household goods on the sidewalk in front of their house.
 City services will pick up these items for disposal, either as rubbish or recycling.
 While it technically is against the “rules” to take these items, it’s commonly done.